zk/docs.pair.io/resources/pages/index.md

   * One (*1*) key pair.
   * One (*1*) terminal.
   * One (*1*) half-decent pipe.

+Repeatable, disposable dev instances.

+  * New dev?
+Get up and running in minutes.
+  * Mis-type `rm -rf ./` to your heart's content.
+  * No leaking project-specific state.

 Plus, you get a nice UX around the whole thing.
 Grab your dotfiles, it's going to be a good time.